torabian/fireback/README.md

-# Fireback – Go, React commercial boilerplate
+# Fireback – Authentication server

-Fireback is a boilerplate for creating commerical web projects, specially those require multi-tenancy, database connection, file upload, and a front-end interface.
+Fireback is an authentication server, which can be used to build commercial products in general category, or be used as a tool to create authentication server for projects within seconds.

 It includes a set of features, which most apps need, and uses famous libraries for that:

 - Gin
 - Urfave Cli v3
 - Tus resumable file upload.
+- User role workspace

-And also comes with a react project, to handle all those things.
+And also comes with a react project, to handle all those things, in UI.

 You can clone fireback, or create a new project using it, or add it's libraries as a dependency to your project, or install it only for a user authentication solution.
 Totally up to you.